Reliable Automotive Forgings

-Forging is a metal forming process offered by Connor Corporation that is characterized by hammering or pressing a hot metal piece inside the forging tool cavity.
-The tool cavity is created using two hardened tool steel dies, which have been machined into shape and cycled in a forging press.
+Rely on Connor Corporation for all of your forging needs.
+Forging is a metal forming process characterized by hammering or pressing a hot metal piece inside a specialized tool cavity.
+This cavity is created using two hardened tool steel dies, which have been machined into shape and cycled in a powerful forging press.

 Understanding the Benefits

-Automotive forgings are made from ferrous and non-ferrous metals alike, but most frequently steel, brass, copper, and aluminum alloys.
-The primary advantage of steel forgings is the production of high strength alloys that cannot be die-cast and is faster than machining.
+Automotive forgings frequently feature ferrous and non-ferrous metals alike but most frequently utilize steel, brass, copper, and aluminum alloys.
+Using steel forgings results in the production of high strength alloys that cannot be die-cast, making it both effective for numerous applications and faster than machining.

-Along with our aluminum forgings, we offer various machining, plating, and finishing operations in-house to provide a finished part.
+Along with our aluminum forgings, steel forgings, and brass forgings, we offer various machining, plating, and finishing operations in-house to provide a finished part.

 - 160-ton forging presses